AI-Guidance for DVT exams

-AutoDVT enables any healthcare professional to learn and perform Deep Vein Thrombosis (DVT) scan at the point of care.
+AutoDVT enables any healthcare professional to perform Deep Vein Thrombosis (DVT) scans at the point of care.
 It uses artificial intelligence to guide the user through the current gold-standard procedure, a full-leg ultrasound examination.

 What is DVT